rdlauer/articles/blues/geofencing/geofencing.md

 #### Cloud Firestore

 Firestore is used for storing, querying, and syncing data.
-I like Firestore as it's a fast and relatively easy-to-use NoSQL database.
-There are certainly other options you could use, like Firebase's Realtime Database and the GCP Cloud SQL relational databases.
+It's a fast and relatively easy-to-use NoSQL database.
+There are certainly other options you could use though, like Firebase's Realtime Database and the GCP Cloud SQL relational databases.

 Navigate to the **Firestore** menu item (not to be confused with **Filestore**!).